NorthStarUAS/rc-flight-legacy/README.md

 * [Watch AuraUAS in action, raw and unedited](https://www.youtube.com/channel/UC_AWqZyWYvnA-h9MMcbNYyA)
 * [Visit my blog for a variety of AuraUAS related projects and background information](http://gallinazo.flightgear.org/)

-We know you have your choice in autopilots, so we appreciate you flying with us!
+We know you have a choice in autopilots, so we appreciate you flying with us!
 The focus here is simplicity and understandability without sacrificing performance and quality.
 There is a very heavy emphasis on writing as much of the code as possible in pure python.